jackparsonss/jackparsonss/README.md

 ## A Freshman Student at the Univesity of Alberta

-- 🔭 Currently learning as much as I can about different technologies and code and am open to exploring many more
+- 🔭 Currently learning fullstack web development with react.js and node.js (express), as well as learning iOS development using swift and swiftUI
 - 👯 Looking to collaborate with others and contribute to Open Source Projects
 - 📚 Currently enrolled at the University of Alberta, studying Computer Science
 - 💥 My hobbies include working out, photography, and UI/UX design

-### <div align="center"> Connect with me!: </div>
+### <div align="center"> Connect with me! </div>

 <p align="center">
   <a href="https://www.linkedin.com/in/jack-parsonss/">